 The employment agreements we entered into with Messrs.
-Smulyan, Walsh, and Enright provide for certain payments and benefits to the named executive officer in the event that executive officer is terminated by the company without "cause," or terminates his own employment with "good reason."
+Smulyan, Walsh, and Brenner provide for certain payments and benefits to the named executive officer in the event that executive officer is terminated by the company without "cause," or terminates his own employment with "good reason."
+Mr. Brenner's employment provided for a payment equal to his annual base salary and that amount was paid upon his termination of full-time employment.

 We also have change in control severance agreements with Messrs.
-Smulyan and Enright.
-Mr. Walsh's August 1, 2017 employment agreement recites that Emmis intends to revise the company's change in control severance agreements and provides that when the new change in control severance agreements are signed by either the Company's Chief Financial Officer or General Counsel, Mr. Walsh will be offered a change in control severance agreement containing terms no less favorable to Mr. Walsh.
-The employment agreement also provides that if a change in control were to occur prior to Mr. Walsh being offered such new change in control severance agreement, Mr. Walsh would be entitled to benefits not to exceed the highest value of the benefits payable to either the Chief Financial Officer or General Counsel under their existing change in control severance agreements.
-We have subsequently entered into a new change in control severance agreement with Mr. Smulyan, but the other executive officers still have the older form of agreement.
-Each change in control severance agreement provides that if the executive's employment is terminated by the company within two years after a change in control of the company (or, in certain instances, in anticipation of a change in control), other than for cause, or is terminated by the executive for good reason, the executive is entitled to (1) a payment equal to the executive's base salary through the termination date, plus a pro-rata portion of the executive's target bonus for the year and any accrued vacation pay; (2) a severance payment equal to three times the sum of the executive's highest annual base salary plus highest annual incentive bonus during the preceding three years (two times base salary plus target bonus in the case of Mr. Smulyan); (3) continued accident and life insurance benefits for three years (two years in the case of Mr. Smulyan); (4) reimbursement of premiums for continuation of medical and dental benefits for 36 months (24 months in the case of Mr. Smulyan); (5) accelerated vesting of all stock options and restricted shares and, depending on the terms of the executive's employment agreement, contract completion bonuses, and (6) if the payments to the executive exceed certain limits, additional tax "gross up" payments to compensate the executive for the excise tax imposed by section 4999 of the Internal Revenue Code (the "Code"); provided, however that the amount of the "gross up" payment may be reduced by up to 10% if such reduction would prevent payment of the excise tax; provided, further that Mr. Smulyan would not be eligible for such "gross up".
+Smulyan and Walsh, and had a change in control severance agreement with Mr. Brenner that terminated upon his execution of the Severance Agreement.
+Each change in control severance agreement currently in effect provides that if the executive's employment is terminated by the company within two years after a change in control of the company (or, in certain instances, in anticipation of a change in control), other than for cause, or is terminated by the executive for good reason, the executive is entitled to (1) a payment equal to the executive's base salary through the termination date, plus a pro-rata portion of the executive's target bonus for the year and any accrued vacation pay; (2) a severance payment equal to a multiple of the executive's base salary plus target annual bonus (two times in the case of Mr. Smulyan, and one and one half times in the case of Mr. Walsh); (3) continued accident and life insurance benefits for two years; (4) reimbursement of premiums for continuation of medical and dental benefits for 24 months; and (5) accelerated vesting of all stock options and restricted shares and, depending on the terms of the executive's employment agreement, contract completion bonuses.
+Messrs.
+Smulyan and Walsh are responsible for the payment of any excise tax under Section 4999 of the Internal Revenue Code (i.e., the parachute tax), subject to a so-called 'valley provision.'
+Under the valley provision, if the aggregate amount of the payments to Mr. Smulyan or Mr. Walsh would trigger the payment of the parachute tax, the payments under the change in control severance agreements will be reduced to an amount that does not trigger the parachute tax unless payment of the full amount due, after deducting the parachute tax to be paid by Mr. Smulyan or Mr. Walsh, is 102% or more of the reduced amount.
 In each case, the executive is obligated not to voluntarily leave employment with Emmis during the pendency of (and prior to the consummation or abandonment of) a change in control other than as a result of disability, retirement or an event that would constitute good reason if the change-of-control had occurred.